JaveriaIrfan686/Data-Structure/README.md

 component that is large or one whose size can change dynamically.

 # INSTALLATION GUIDE
-In order to install this app, all you need to is follow these specific steps:
+In order to install this app, all you need to do id click on the "corona_information_system" and you will get the app.

-### STEP1:
- Click on the "out" option in above given project.
-### STEP2:
- Select "artifacts".
-### STEP3:
- Select "corona_virus_information_system_jar".
- AS YOU CLICK ON THE INSTRUCTION GIVEN IN THE STEP 3, APPLICATION WILL BE INFRONT OF YOU.
+# REQUIREMENTS FOR INSTALLATION
+Java Run Time Enviroment

 # SUPPORTED OPERATING SYSTEM
 WINDOWS

-# REQUIREMENTS FOR INSTALLATION
-Java Run Time Enviroment

 # MAKING OF .EXE FILE:
 (For intellij users)